Euro zone sentiment, inflation expectations dip in April

 Economists polled by Reuters had expected an improvement to 103.0 in April.

-The Commission survey also showed that the indicator of consumers' inflation expectations for the next 12 months fell to 7.5 points in April from 10.8 in March, continuing a steady decline since last October.
+Consumer inflation expectations 12 months ahead fell to 7.5 points in April from 10.8 in March, continuing a steady decline since last October.

-Selling price expectations among manufacturers also fell, to -1.4 in April from -0.7 in March and -0.2 in February.
+Selling price expectations among manufacturers fell to -1.4 in April from -0.7 in March and -0.2 in February.

-This creates a risk of deflation, and the ECB has said that if the euro exchange rate appreciated further, it would respond with monetary policy measures.
-The ECB meets to discuss policy on May 8.
+This creates a risk of deflation, and the ECB has said that if the euro exchange rate appreciated further, it would respond with monetary policy so as to keep the overall policy mix unchanged.

-Separately, the Commission's business climate indicator, which points to which phase of the business cycle the economy is in, fell to 0.27 in April from 0.40 in March.
+Separately, the Commission's business climate indicator, which points to the phase of the business cycle, fell to 0.27 in April from 0.40 in March.